 Steel vs. Aluminum for Plastic Injection Molds

-ICOMold has always used hardened steel material for our plastic injection molds.
+ICOMold has always used steel material for our plastic injection molds.
 Many of our competitors, on the other hand, make their molds out of aluminum.
-There are several advantages of using hardened steel over aluminum, which we will explain here.
+There are several advantages of using steel over aluminum, which we will explain here.

 Advantages of Steel Over Aluminum Molds

 1. Ability to Make Complex Parts: A part design can be, in some cases, too complex to be injection molded with an aluminum mold.
 A steel mold will be required due to the complexity of the part design.
 This is not unique to ICOMold – this is a universal limitation that all mold makers face.